thyth/hive/README.md

 - For `foo` tunneled to both `west.example.com` and `east.example.com`, clients on the `west` site will resolve `foo.rdvu.example.com` &rarr; `foo.west.example.com` &rarr; `10.0.0.100`, but clients on the `east` site will resolve e.g. `foo.rdvu.example.com` &rarr; `foo.east.example.com` &rarr; `10.1.0.103`
-- For `foo` and `bar` both tunneled to the `west` and `east` sites, both clients will resolve based on their own tunnel priority order, but should achieve connectivity regardless.
+- For `foo` and `bar` both tunneled to the `west` and `east` sites trying to connect to each other, both clients will resolve based on their own tunnel priority order, but should achieve connectivity regardless.
 In practice, multi-site tunneling clients should order their tunnels from highest to lowest tunnel link bandwidth for best performance.